asteca/ASteCA/docs/basic/synthetic_mod.rst

     # Generate the synthetic cluster
     synth_clust = synthcl.generate(fit_params)

-The notebook :ref:`synth_generate` contains more information and examples on how to generate synthetic clusters with **ASteCA**.
+The notebook :ref:`synth_ntbk` contains more information and examples on how to generate synthetic clusters with **ASteCA**.